aulong-msft/MultiTenant-SaSKeyRotation/Docs/recommendations.md

 This client function will consume the message, decrypt the payload, save off the keys into a KV (or whereever - configs w.e) and sends back an ack to the response queue.

-## Stories that need to be investigated

-1. Investigate how to restart a function when the new SaS key rotates

-1. Spike??
-Introduce a client certificate input into the AMA onboarding screen to be placed into the Provier's KV

-1. Spike??
-Investifate how would the client's cert will get updated

-1. Convert powershell script to rotate the Service Bus keys into Pulumi

-1. Integrate encryption/decryption into the solution for both sending and receiving functions